openpotato/opencodelist/website/docs/specification.md

 ## Introduction

-The Open Code List Representation Format (OpenCoLi) defines a generic standard data format for representing code lists.
+The Open Code List Representation Format (OpenCodeList) defines a generic standard data format for representing code lists.
 Based on the [JSON Standard](https://datatracker.ietf.org/doc/html/rfc8259), this format can be easily generated and read by almost any programming language.
-Documents in the OpenCoLi format can be validated for syntactic correctness using the [OpenCoLi Document Schema](https://github.com/openpotato/opencoli/tree/main/schemas/v0.1/schema.json).
+Documents in the OpenCodeList format can be validated for syntactic correctness using the [OpenCodeList Document Schema](https://github.com/openpotato/opencodelist/tree/main/schemas/v0.1/schema.json).

-OpenCoLi can be used for exchanging code lists between services or applications, as a representation format for official code lists, or as a response format for API requests (e.g., for RESTful web services).
+OpenCodeList can be used for exchanging code lists between services or applications, as a representation format for official code lists, or as a response format for API requests (e.g., for RESTful web services).

 ### What are Code Lists?